-- FCRA provides a free credit report per annum, secure access to credit report and accuracy in reporting credit information.
+- FCRA provides a free credit report per annum, secure access to credit reports, and accuracy in reporting credit information.

-- FCRA grants you the right to fix incorrect information in your credit report promptly.
+- FCRA grants you the right to fix incorrect credit report information promptly.

-There are three smaller acts in it viz. the Credit CARD Act, the Dodd-Frank Act, and the Fair and Accurate Credit Transactions Act.
-These Acts deal with the accountability of credit card companies and your rights, if someone steals your identity.
+There are three more minor acts in it: the Credit CARD Act, the Dodd-Frank Act, and the Fair and Accurate Credit Transactions Act.
+These Acts deal with the accountability of credit card companies and your rights if someone steals your identity.

-- TILA grants relief from unjust billing practices and false promises by the financial institutions.
+- TILA grants relief from unjust billing practices and false promises by financial institutions.

-- TILA direct lenders to hand out complete loan cost information to their consumers.
-It'll help them to compare offers when shopping for loans.
+- TILA directs lenders to hand out complete loan cost information to their consumers, and it'll help them to compare offers when shopping for loans.

 - As per TILA, the Consumer Financial Protection Bureau (CFPB) has banned mandatory arbitrations and waivers of consumer rights.
 It also implements ability-to-pay requirements for mortgage borrowers.

-- TILA grants the right of rescission to the consumers that empower them to reconsider a loan within 3 days and bow out without losing money.
+- TILA grants the right of rescission to the consumers and empowers them to reconsider a loan within 3 days and bow out without losing money.

-- ECOA bans creditors to discriminate depending on factors like religion, sex, race, color, marital status, national origin, age or public welfare schemes enjoyed by you while assessing a consumer's creditworthiness.
+- ECOA bans creditors from discriminating depending on factors like religion, sex, race, color, marital status, national origin, age, or public welfare schemes you enjoy while assessing a consumer's creditworthiness.

 - The Federal Trade Commission (FTC) executes ECOA to protect consumers from unfairness when seeking credit.